Case Study: Quality Controlled Manufacturing Process

 Two precision metal parts, Inner Cone and Contact Spring, for a Defense Manufacturer have similar forms as well as features.
 A detailed inspection process is required throughout production to deliver high-quality parts with zero defects.

-1. A progressive metal stamping die draws the beryllium copper which is only .0150 thick to the designed form.
+1. A progressive metal stamping die draws the .0150 thick beryllium copper to the designed form.
 This material is one of the highest strength copper-based alloys available.

 2. The parts are washed to ensure they are oil-free.